Rio

 other languages.
 If you need to report something

-was stolen for insurance purposes, go directly to the tourist police (DEAT).
+was stolen for insurance purposes, go directly to the Tourist Police Precint (DEAT).

 Their office is located in Leblon, on Av.
 Afrânio de Mello Franco s/n,